mariam-blanco/github-jobs-api-app/README.md

 # GitHub Jobs App: Part I

-⚠️ IMPORTANT ⚠️: The app uses CORS Anywhere to avoid the CORS errors that GitHub Jobs API throw when you try to get the data.
-But since February 1st.
-2021, the user have to visit  [cors-anywhere.herokuapp.com](https://cors-anywhere.herokuapp.com) to temporarily unlock the demo for his browser.
-[More info](https://github.com/Rob--W/cors-anywhere/issues/301)

 ## General info
 This is a Frontend Mentor coding challenge.
 It consist in two parts: